most famous diamonds

 The Dresden Green Diamond

-In 1768, Augustus III of Poland integrated the diamond into a valuable hat ornament with 2 large diamonds and 411 medium and small diamonds.
+In 1768, Augustus III of Poland integrated the diamond into a valuable hat ornament with two large diamonds and 411 medium and small diamonds.

 The Dresden Green Diamond and the Hope Diamond have been the most iconic diamonds in the world for two centuries now.